-This amount is the most you pay for Deductibles and Copays for Covered Services in a Plan Year.
-Not all payments made by Members are counted toward the Out-of-Pocket Maximum.
-The Out-of-Pocket Maximum does not include, for example:
+This amount is the most you pay for the combined cost of the plan Medical Deductible and Coinsurance for Covered Services from Out of-Plan Providers in a Plan Year.
+Not all payments made by Members are counted toward the this Maximum.
+The Out-of-Plan Out-of-Pocket Maximum does not include, for example:

-- Any part of the premium paid for the policy. - Any payment you make for non-covered services - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum.
+- Any part of the premium paid for the policy. - Any payment you make for non-covered services - Payments made for Remaining Balances (any part of an Out-of-Network Provider's charge that exceeds HNE's Allowed Amount.) - Any Reduction of Benefit made when Prior Approval for services was required but not obtained. - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum.